My next post is my vacation one. Honest. However, I’m actually properly motivated to do THIS post so let’s make it happen!

 - My vanity – getting rid of all the crap I have around that I don’t use in terms of unopened samples, hair and makeup stuff, etc

-- Getting rid of dishes/tupperware/kitchen appliances we don’t use
+- My friend, who runs the Unclutterer blog, recommended getting rid of dishes/tupperware/kitchen appliances we don’t use

 …and this is just what I’m coming up with now.
 I’m sure there’s more.